epandurski/flask_melodramatiq/docs/index.rst

       return app

-In those examples, the ``broker`` instance that we created (we call it a "lazy broker") is a genuine `dramatiq` broker, and can be used anywhere where a "native" broker can be used.
+In those examples, the ``broker`` instance that we created (we call it a "lazy broker") is a genuine Dramatiq broker, and can be used anywhere where a "native" broker can be used.
 (It has :class:`~dramatiq.brokers.rabbitmq.RabbitmqBroker` as a superclass!)
 Lazy brokers are thin wrappers which add several important features: